Einasleigh, Queensland: Economy

-Kidston Solar Project is a solar farm located south-west of the former town of Kidston.
-This area has highest solar radiation zone in Australia.
-In the project's first phase, 540,000 solar panels have been installed and are operating on a single axis tracking system.
+The Kidston Gold Mine, located south-west of the former town of Kidston, was a major employer in the area.
+Following close of the mine in 2001, a clean energy hub was established.
+The hub comprises a 50 MW solar farm (KS1), completed in 2017; and a 250 MW pumped storage hydroelectric power station (K2-Hydro), commissioned in 2025.
+A 270 MW hybrid wind farm (K3-Hybrid) with battery storage is also planned as part of the hub, expected to be commissioned from 2028.
+The hub is operated by Genex Power.
+The Kidston Solar Project (KS1) has highest solar radiation zone in Australia, with 540,000 solar panels operating on a single-axis tracking system.

 Education

 There are no schools in Einasleigh.
 The nearest government primary schools are Forsayth State School in neighbouring Forsayth to the west, Georgetown State School in neighbouring Georgetown to the north-west, and Mount Surprise State School in neighbouring Mount Surprise to the north-east.
 However, for students living in the south and east of the locality, these schools will be too distant for a daily commute.
 Also, there are no secondary schools nearby to Einasleigh.
 The alternatives are distance education and boarding school.